Laboratory Experiments > Ball and Beam > Brief Description

 The nonlinear plant is represented by a ball laying on a beam with an adjustable angle.
 The ball can roll upon the beam within a distance of 1m.
 By a toothed belt, a toothed wheel and a clutch mounted on the shaft of a DC-motor the beam can be driven such that the ball is stabilized at a preassigned position.
 The stabilization of the ball is accomplished by a digital controller.
 Based on measurements, the controller generates a suitable signal, which controls the DC-motor by an electronic servo amplifier.
 The measurements are the angle of the beam obtained by an incremental encoder and the ball position obtained by a CCD-camera.
 The system is ready to operate after connecting to the electronic actuator.
 All the moving parts are covered by transparent plexiglass.

 In a standard version the experimental setup BB50 includes the mechanical setup as well as a 19" casing which contains the servo amplifier for the DC-motor, the signal adaption unit as well as power supplies.
 The documentation of the laboratory setup Ball and Beam includes sections for assembly and start-up, the technical data, the theoretical background and the mathematical model of the plant.
-The guidelines for the practical course with solutions are in preparation.

 The Option 50-06 contains a colour monitor suitable for display of the camera image and for service.
 The monitor will be delivered with a power supply and a connection cable to the actuator.

-Technical data are subject to change (Date 4-December-2017)
+Technical data are subject to change (Date 9-March-2024)